railsgirls/guides.railsgirls.com/_pages/engineyard.md

 >	`git commit -m "initial commit"`

+{% coach %}
-__COACH__: This would be a good time to talk about version control systems and git.
+This would be a good time to talk about version control systems and git.
+{% endcoach %}

 ### Be Sure to Have a Rails Application in a Repository on Github